benders5e/benders5e/phb/classes/waterbender.md

     <h4>Ice Prison </h4>
     <p style="font-style: italic;">Cost: 2 chi</p>
     <p>You cause water to stream along the ground towards a target and erupt upwards into long pillars of ice around it.
 The target must make a Dexterity saving throw.
 On a failure, the target is trapped in an icy cage and is considered Restrained.</p>
-    <p>At the beginning of each of its subsequent turns, it can make a DC 13 Strength check to attempt to escape.
+    <p>At the beginning of each of its subsequent turns, it can make a Strength saving throw to attempt to escape.
 On a success, the creature is no longer Restrained.</p>
     <!-- DC 13 Strength check to break free is based on ice AC -->
 </div>